 Office of Health Equity

-The mission of the Office of Health Equity is to improve the health and well being of residents living in undeserved and vulnerable communities throughout Nassau County by collaborating with community partners and health partners to provide initiatives that help ensure greater health outcomes for those living in these communities.
+The mission of the Office of Health Equity is to improve the health and well-being of residents living in underserved and vulnerable communities throughout Nassau County by collaborating with community partners and health partners to provide initiatives that help ensure greater health outcomes for those living in these communities.

 Although Nassau County as a whole has high rates of overall health for our residents, several communities in Nassau County have far worse health outcomes.
 This is especially evident when we look at rates of chronic disease and maternal and infant mortality, where residents of communities of color historically fare worse than their white neighbors in less vulnerable communities.
 To address these health inequities, the office implements a collaborative, community-engaged, and data-driven approach to achieve health equity throughout Nassau County.
 The Office of Health Equity does this by:

-- Partnering with community and health stakeholders to provide health-related programs, education, awareness, and outreach to undeserved and vulnerable communities throughout Nassau County;
+- Partnering with community and health stakeholders to provide health-related programs, education, awareness, and outreach to underserved and vulnerable communities throughout Nassau County;

 - Disseminating data pertaining to health inequities and sharing information regarding best practices to the community in order to work with community and health partners to develop and implement data-informed, evidence-based strategies to address health inequities in Nassau County; and